 Cllr Barrett is also a member of the North Yorkshire Fire and Rescue Service.
 Cllr P. English (Mrs) and Cllr Ireton are members of the North Yorkshire Police Authority.
+Craven District Council had receipts from the North Yorkshire Police Authority of £8.1k and made payments of £5.4k.

 Councillor Whitaker has a family association with Yorkshire Housing, who have multiple dealings with the Council.
-These consist of payments from the Council for their Housing Agency fees, coming to £202k.
-The Council is also in receipt of payments from Yorkshire Housing, which include their trade waste agreement and payments in relation to the Disabled Facilities Grant (Craven Housing) coming to a total of £39k.
+These consist of payments from the Council for their Housing Agency fees, coming to £213k.
+The Council is also in receipt of payments from Yorkshire Housing, which include their trade waste agreement, Affordable Housing Enabling Work and Charges under the SLA coming to a total of £17.5k.
 A Service Level Agreement is in place with Yorkshire Housing.